 Incorporate the colors of the outdoors around each season/holiday

 October and Halloween bring about shorter days and darker evenings, so using black accents in our homes with pillows and candles for subtle eerie fun will do the trick without having to use actual Halloween-themed items.
-November and Thanksgiving bring changing leaves, so gold, rust and crimson accents in table linens and beautiful chargers and dinnerware brings the holiday alive.
+Due to the darker evenings, having a table lamp could help to create mood lighting in your home, so you can keep that ominous feeling.
+You can click here for Pagazzi’s selection of Table Lamps which could help to set that spooky mood in around your house.
+November and Thanksgiving bring changing leaves, so gold, rust and crimson accents in table linens and beautiful chargers and dinnerware bring the holiday alive.
 Christmas has snow surrounding the holiday so whites and metallics are an easy addition to any home.
 Eid focuses on us looking to the early sunset and stars so we incorporate midnight blues and golds.

 Don’t just use colors, use the textures of the season

 It’s an easy first step to add the color of any season, but adding texture takes it to another level.
 Adding burlap-wrapped vases, wool throws or natural wood accents like trays to a room during the fall gets us ready for colder temperatures.
 Beautiful velour/plush throws, cable knit pillows and faux fur rugs, and leather-wrapped hurricanes all bring warmth and cozy feelings of winter.
 And for the new year anything embellished with glitter or rhinestones and mirrored items such as votives, frames or decorative bowls will highlight excitement and hopes for the upcoming year.